Survey of Consistent Software-Defined Network Updates: Update Techniques to Guarantee Policy Consistency

-\textbf{2-Phase commit techniques.} As described in \S\ref{subsec:taxo-taxo}, 2-phase commit techniques carry out updates by setting an initial or final tag on packets at ingress devices (e.g., on $s1$ and $s2$ in Fig.~\ref{fig:example-wpe}), and maintaining two forwarding rules at internal nodes (e.g., $v1$, $v2$, $v3$, $v4$, and $v5$ in Fig.~\ref{fig:example-wpe}) so that each packet is forwarded over either its initial or final paths, according to the carried tag.
+As described in \S\ref{subsec:taxo-taxo}, 2-phase commit techniques carry out updates by setting an initial or final tag on packets at ingress devices (e.g., on $s1$ and $s2$ in Fig.~\ref{fig:example-wpe}), and maintaining two forwarding rules at internal nodes (e.g., $v1$, $v2$, $v3$, $v4$, and $v5$ in Fig.~\ref{fig:example-wpe}) so that each packet is forwarded over either its initial or final paths, according to the carried tag.
 This approach guarantees per-packet consistency by design.

 A framework to implement 2-phase commit in traditional networks has been proposed by Alimi \etal\cite{alimi_shadow_config_2008} (see also \S\ref{sec:history}).
 It requires invasive modification of router internals, to manage tags and run arbitrary routing processes in separate process spaces.
 Such modifications are not needed in SDNs, where data-plane devices exhibit finer-grained programmability.
 Beyond presenting an implementation of 2-phase commit in OpenFlow, pioneering SDN update works~\cite{jaq4,abstractions} argue for the criticality of ensuring PPC in the SDN case, and of providing programmatic support for consistent updates within SDN controllers.

 A downside of 2-phase commit techniques is that they require internal switches (e.g., $v1$, $v2$, $v3$, and $v5$ in Fig.~\ref{fig:example-wpe}) to maintain an additional rule every time their initial and final rules differ.
 This overhead requires all switches to have free memory slots (whose number depends on the update case), generally wastes memory resources, and might hamper other applications to properly work during updates (e.g., fast rerouting or security ones that might need to also install new flow rules in reaction to sudden traffic changes).
 To mitigate those problems, an incremental version of the original technique has been studied in~\cite{katta2013incremental}.
 This work proposes to divide the input update into sub-updates that can be carried out one after the other.
 Consider for example a variant of Fig.~\ref{fig:example-wpe} where $d$ is replaced by a set $\cal D$ of $N$ replicas $d_1,\dots,d_N$, and the update consists in changing the paths for every $d_i \in {\cal D}$ as shown in the figure.
 The incremental 2-phase commit technique enables to break down such an update into a sequence of sub-updates, where each sub-update modifies the paths of a distinct set of destinations ${\cal D}_j \subset \cal D$.
 This will limit the rules added to every switch at any time, at the price of a longer update completion time.